jamesms36/jamesms36.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---
 Hi, I'm James Sanders!

-I majored in math with lots of philosophy and economics at Rice University.
-I'm interested in studying possible trajectories in AI development and what they imply for governance.
+I research AI governance at [CNAS](https://www.cnas.org/research/technology-and-national-security), with a focus on compute governance.

-Lately, I've been working for [Epoch AI](https://epoch.ai/) and studying [AI Supercomputers](https://epoch.ai/blog/trends-in-ai-supercomputers) (ie, datacenters or GPU clusters).
+Previously, I worked for [Epoch AI](https://epoch.ai/) studying [AI Supercomputers](https://epoch.ai/blog/trends-in-ai-supercomputers) (ie, datacenters or GPU clusters), and was a quant trader.
+Before that, I majored in math with lots of philosophy and economics at Rice University.

 If you're interested in any of these things as well, or just think we'd have a good conversation, I'd be very happy to chat.
 The best way to reach me is at [james.martin.sanders@gmail.com](mailto:james.martin.sanders@gmail.com)